 Struts: Struts have two different purposes: dampen and provide structural support.

 Shocks: Shocks work to reduce bouncing, roll and sway, and brake dive and acceleration squat.
 They are oil pumps that control the movement of suspensions.
-If you notice that there is oil leaking, come to Auto Tech Services of Centralia and Rochester to make sure that the shocks are repaired properly.
+If you notice that there is oil leaking, come to Auto Tech Services of Rochester to make sure that the shocks are repaired properly.

 Axles: Axles are rods that support the weight of the vehicle and turn the wheels of the vehicle.
 Signs that your axles need service include a loud clunk noise when changing gears, vibrations, and your vehicle is not able to move forward or backward.

 Control arms: Control arms work to make the motion of the wheels in line with the body of the car.
 Every 90,000 to 100,000 miles, the control arms can wear out, or hitting a pothole can make the control arms bend.
-If you notice your tires wear improperly, take your vehicle to Auto Tech Services of Centralia and Rochester to make sure your control arms are in good condition.
+If you notice your tires wear improperly, take your vehicle to Auto Tech Services of Rochester to make sure your control arms are in good condition.